berrinsevin/demo-repo/README.md

 DEMO

-This is the first demo in GitHub.
+This is the first demo in GitHub!